mobyinc/Prez/README.md

 * Heroku compatible rails 3.2 for easy one-off deploy
 * Admin area for management of presentations and users
 * Each presentation can have a custom url slug
-* Login required to conrol presentations
+* Login required to control presentations
 * Ajax loading of images for better performance with a large number of slides
 * Works on mobile devices (iPhone, iPad, etc)